 Graham performed on five separate dates as part of Edinburgh Festival Fringe 2016 with fellow poets, Ian Burgham, Jeanette Lynes and Steven Heighton.
 Two reviews here, including a 5/5 star review.
 They were also featured in the Quill & Quire.
 As a contributor to Scotland’s Gutter Magazine, Graham read her work at two summer launches: Glasgow and Edinburgh.

 In celebration of Canada 150, Graham has been invited to lead one IFOA Book Club meeting to help bring Canadian authors and Canadian literature to the forefront.
 She writes about her book choice here.

-Poems newly published and forthcoming appear in Southword Journal, Menstruation Anthology, The Poet’s Quest for God, Glasgow Review of Books, LRC, The White Wall Review, Minola Review, Room Magazine, CV2, Gutter Magazine (Scotland), Catherine the Great Anthology, NationalPoetry Month.ca2017, Grey Borders and The Rusty Toque.
-An interview will appear in Mentor Me: Instruction and Advice for Aspiring Writers.
+Poems newly published and forthcoming appear in Southword Journal, FreeFall magazine, Menstruation Anthology, The Poet’s Quest for God, Glasgow Review of Books, LRC, The White Wall Review, Minola Review, Room Magazine, CV2, Gutter Magazine (Scotland), Catherine the Great Anthology, NationalPoetry Month.ca2017, Grey Borders, Poems Responding to Sexual Assault Anthology, Locations of Grief Anthology and The Rusty Toque.
+An interview with Graham appears in Mentor Me: Instruction and Advice for Aspiring Writers.